What You Need to Know About

 • If you have any food allergies I need to be aware of (I'll note them on your reservation)

 • Have a valid credit card stored in your Disney account and your profile updated with your address/phone number.
+It will not be charged; it is used to hold the reservations.

 I cannot guarantee that I can get you everything on your list, only that I will do my best!